-FMOs made contact with a total of 392 commercial fishers in the field, across the south coast.
-Offences detected included licensing issues, quota management and breaches of individual fisheries management arrangements (South Coast Compliance Table 1.).
+FMOs made contact with a total of 150 commercial fishers in the field, across the south coast.
+Offences detected included licence issues, quota management and breaches of individual fisheries management arrangements (South Coast Compliance Table 1).

 The remainder of the commercial fishery compliance effort was directed to the wide range of minor commercial fisheries operating in the bioregion.
-There was an increase in catch inspections of the estuarine fisheries and commercial licence inspections.

-During the year, 12 infringement warnings and 10 infringement notices were issued with a further 10 cases resulted in prosecution action being taken against commercial fishers (or those offending against commercial gear).
+During the year, 20 infringement warnings and eight infringement notices were issued with a further five cases resulting in prosecution action being taken against commercial fishers (or those offending against commercial gear).